umbraco/UmbracoDocs/umbraco-cloud/getting-started/the-umbraco-cloud-portal/organizations.md

 {% hint style="info" %}

-If you are interested in getting, or need a project added to a organization please reach out to the Support Team in your [project overview](https://www.s1.umbraco.io/projects).
+Are you interested in getting an organization, or need a project added to a different organization?
+Please reach out to the Support Team in the small chat box in your [project overview](https://www.s1.umbraco.io/projects).

 {% endhint %}